top of page

 Business Identity & Existence Indicators

-• Presence of public business registration information
+• Availability of public business registration data

 Trade Representation & Scope of Services

-• Clarity of services offered
+• Clarity of the services provided

 Transparency & Consumer Disclosure Signals

-• Availability of verifiable contact information
+• Availability of confirmable contact details

 Insurance & Licensing Claims (Verification of Claims Only)